-Archive deposition
+Archive preparation and deposition

-6.8 CA will make arrangements with the Oxfordshire Museum Service for the deposition of the site archive and, subject to agreement with the legal landowner(s), the artefact collection.
+- An ordered, indexed, and internally consistent site archive will be prepared in accordance with Standard and guidance for the creation, compilation, transfer and deposition of archaeological archives (ClfA 2014; updated June 2020), Archaeological Archives: A Guide to Best Practice in Creation, Compilation, Transfer and Curation (Archaeological Archives Forum 2007) and Standard and Guide to Best Practice for Archaeological Archiving in Europe: EAC Guidelines 1 (Europae Archaeologia Consilium 2019), as well as Oxfordshire Museum's Service guidelines. - 6.9 CA will make arrangements with the Oxfordshire Museums Service for the deposition of the site archive and, subject to agreement with the legal landowner(s), the artefact collection.
 Oxfordshire Museum Service will be consulted at this stage concerning their requirements and notified in advance of the expected time limits for deposition of the archive.